A Lưới district

+A Lưới is a rural district of Huế city in the North Central Coast region of Vietnam.

+History

+According to researcher Trần Văn Sáng, its name A Lưới in Kinh language was originated from Alơiaq in Ta'Oi language.
+It is the name of a hero in mythology of ethnic minority groups from the Phouluang Highlands.

-A Lưới is a rural district of Thừa Thiên Huế province in the North Central Coast region of Vietnam.
-It is located west in the highly mountainous area of A Shau Valley bordering Laos.
-The population includes many Bru, Hoa and Tà Ôi people.
+The rural district is located west in the highly mountainous area of A Shau Valley bordering Laos.
+The population includes many Bru, Tanka and Ta'Oi people.
 As of 2003 the district had a population of 38,616.
-The district covers an area of 1,229 km² and its capital lies at A Lưới, a former French airfield, later used by the Americans in Operation Delaware and then by the North Vietnamese for courier flights.
+The district covers an area of 1,229 km2 and its capital lies at A Lưới, a former French airfield, later used by the Americans in Operation Delaware and then by the North Vietnamese for courier flights.

-Many areas and mountains in the A Luoi region became historically significant in the mid-late 1960s during the Vietnam War, such the Battle of A Shau, the 5th Special Forces' A Lưới Camp that was overrun in 1966, as well as the 4,878-foot Dong Re Lao Mountain best known as the "Signal Hill" that was seized by 1st Cavalry Division LRRP / Rangers in 1968 during Operation Delaware.
+Many areas and mountains in the A Luoi region became historically significant in the mid-late 1960s during the Vietnam War, such the Battle of A Shau, the 5th Special Forces' A Lưới Camp that was overrun in 1966, as well as the 4,878-foot Dong Re Lao Mountain best known as the "Signal Hill" that was seized by 1st Cavalry Division LRRP / Rangers in 1968 during the Operation Delaware.
 Also, A Bia Mountain, known as the Hamburger Hill that was seized by members of the 101st Airborne Division.

 A Lưới is connected to the former French colonial capital and coastal city, Huế, one of the main historical cities in central Vietnam by National Road 49, a road notorious for poor safety because of the mountainous terrain and poor road surface.
-The A Lưới district has one town and 21 communes.
-The central town has gas stations, and a few guest-houses for travelers.